Improving Business Writing Skills for Better Sales Letters and Sales Proposals

 Let's get back to basics.
 If you mail starving people an invitation to a free scoff, you will get a good response.

 Everybody hates junk mail.
 You probably have a personal loathing of the nameless hordes that send you parts of dead trees every day.
 I sometimes wonder about the fiscal cost of the paper merry-go-round.
 Some one pays to send out paper.
 Someone pays to dispose of it.
 Recycled bits of it are given back to the paper suppliers who merrily resell it to the same customers for another cycle.
-Yet when we happen to receive an offer that interests us, we are perfectly pleased to have got it!
+Yet when we happen to receive an offer or sales letters that interest us, we are perfectly pleased to have got it!

 Direct marketing consultants will tell you to spend your resources on the headline, and for a very good reason that we will discuss further on, however; if you don't first invest in making sure that you have an accurate and appropriate list, you will be wasting your time and money.

 Instead, why not believe the marketing claptrap about lists being clean.
 Some list brokers do clean their lists every six months.
 Despite their efforts, what you get can be very inaccurate.
 One survey that we conducted, based on our own email communications with customers, indicated that email lists become out of date at the rate of 4% a month.
 If this is representative of an un-refreshed mailing list, it may become virtually useless in less than a year.